NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 ![logout](readme-images/project-walkthrough/logout.png)

-Once confirmed, the testuser is logged out and the site is ready for the next user.
+Once confirmed, the **testuser** is logged out and the site is ready for the next user.

 [Back to Contents.](#table-of-contents)

 ## Testing

 ### Fixed Bugs

-### Fixed Bugs
 * **Issue 1 (ID 2f88738):** Bookings were successfully being created but not attached to the user creating them.
 This meant that any logged in user was able to see all the bookings created.

   * **Fix (ID 7bebcc1):** This was fixed by adding a filter to the query fetching the current bookings.
-The filter only returned bookings where the user making the bookings was the same as the user currently logged in.
-This was tested with 2 individual test accounts to ensure it worked as it should be.
+The filter only returned bookings where the user on the bookings was the same as the user currently logged in.
+This was tested with two individual test accounts to ensure it worked as it should be.

-* **Issue 2 (ID 6ad7f00):**  The booking form "phone" field allowed for non-digit characters to pass through as valid.
-The same phone field was validated correctly within the admin panel using the regex in place.
+* **Issue 2 (ID 6ad7f00):**  The booking form `phone` field allowed for non-digit characters to pass through as valid.
+The same `phone` field was validated correctly within the admin panel using the regex in place.

 * **Fix (ID 2c4527c):** This was fixed by adding a custom validation on the form field to raise an error if the entered data did not consist of all digits.
 The validation error displayed using the Django message network.